 Reference list entries should be alphabetized by the last names of the first author of each work.
 The sources in non-Latin alphabet languages are to be transliterated.

-Despite the kind assistance of the experienced referees, the journal’s Editorial board is not in a position to thoroughly compare all the submitted papers with the vast totality of philosophical texts, therefore the originality of the papers remains at the sole responsibility of the authors.
+N.B.
+Problemos uses Crossref Similarity Check powered by iThenticate to check for the duplication and attribution in submitted manuscripts.
+However, even using the contemporary technological devicees and with the kind assistance of the experienced referees, the journal’s Editorial board is not in a position to thoroughly compare all the submitted papers with the vast totality of philosophical texts, therefore the originality of the papers remains at the sole responsibility of the authors.
 In case plagiarised material is revealed in any of the published papers, the paper will be retracted and Editorial board will make a public notice to the readers.

 Please read the Copyright Notice in Journal Policy.